 Great white sharks occur all around the world.
-However, this species has high concentrations near New Zealand, Australia, South Africa, Northeastern Pacific, and North Atlantic.
+However, this species has high concentrations near New Zealand, Australia, South Africa, the Northeastern Pacific, and the North Atlantic.
 But, the great white sharks off the US West Coast are an isolated population that occurs off California and Guadalupe Island, situated 150 miles from the coast of Baja California, Mexico.
 But, the largest great white shark off the US was recently spotted in Hawaii.
 The incredible footage was taken by a National Geographic crew in 2019.
 This massive shark is around 50 years old and is affectionately named “Deep Blue.”
 People love hearing stories about sightings of this mysterious shark, so she even has her own Twitter account, @Deep_Blue_Shark.

 Largest Great White Shark Off the US: Size

 On average great white sharks measure between 11 and 15 feet long, but there is one female that puts the rest to shame, and she has been spotted a few times over the years.
 Her name is Deep Blue, and she was first spotted in the 1990s.
 However, the first recorded footage of her was only captured in 2013.
 She also appeared in Shark Week’s “Jaws Strikes Back” segment in 2014.
 This gigantic shark measures a whopping 20 feet long and weighs approximately 2.5 tons!

 Unfortunately, a tag has never been fitted to Deep Blue, and researchers typically search for her in familiar locations.
 However, she appeared off the coast of Hawaii in 2019 and was spotted by a National Geographic documentary crew.
 She seemed to have just eaten, but there could be a chance she was pregnant.

 Other Large Great White Sightings Off the US

 There have been several large great white sightings off the US coastlines.
 As these sharks migrate far distances, seeing the same shark in various locations is not unusual.